Li-Parker/LAPA/README.md

 ```
 !!!!!Finished!!!!!

 Additionally, you may find situations where jax cannot call the GPU.
 For instance, I have to install cudnn91 to be able to call it.
 However, if cudnn91 is installed, it will conflict with the tux version (tux requires jax=0.4.23 & cudnn=89).
-In such cases, it can be installed separately
+In such cases, it can be installed separately[[ref]](https://blog.csdn.net/qq_52476897/article/details/134556167)
 ```
 pip install torch==2.4.0 torchvision==0.19.0 torchaudio==2.4.0 --index-url https://download.pytorch.org/whl/cu124
 conda install cudnn==8.9.2.26